 Russia charges Wall Street Journal reporter Evan Gershkovich with espionage, reports say

-Jailed Wall Street Journal reporter Evan Gershkovich has been charged with espionage in Russia and has entered a formal denial, two Russian news agencies reported Friday.
+Jailed Wall Street Journal reporter Evan Gershkovich has been charged with espionage in Russia and has entered a formal denial, two Russian news agencies reported Friday, as U.S. Senate leaders condemned the allegations as "baseless" and "fabricated" and demanded his release.

 The state news agency Tass and the Interfax news agency said a law enforcement source informed them that Russia's Federal Security Service, known as the FSB, had officially charged the American journalist.